 Located off the northern coastline of mainland Scotland, the Orkney Islands, an archipelago of near 70 islands (17 inhabited), cover an area of 975 sq km.
 The population is estimated at near 20,000, with the vast percentage of them living on Mainland (the largest island), in the towns of Kirkwall and Sromness.

-during the late 8th and early 9th centuries.
+Along with the Shetland Islands, the Orkney Islands were settled by Norwegiansduring the late 8th and early 9th centuries.
 First served as the headquarters for Viking expeditions, the islands were later annexed in 875 by the Norwegian king.

 Following this shift of power Scottish entrepreneurs aided in developing a community of farmers, fisherman and merchants.

 Famed for their isolated beaches, beautiful scenery, prehistoric monuments, Stone Age villages, and a warm Scottish welcome, the Orkney Islands offer a fascinating and idyllic vacation destination.